+Name of the Programm ne Master of Physiotherapy (MPT) Specialty - Sports Physiotherapy - Theory

+Name of the Course Musculoskeletal Anatomy and Soft Tissue Mechanics- Theory

+Course Code MPT064

+Credit per Semester 2 credits

-Master Of Physiotherapy (MPT) Specialty - Sports Physiotherapy
+Name of the Programm ne Master of Physiotherapy (MPT) Specialty - Sports Physiotherapy -Practical

-Musculoskeletal Anatomy and Soft Tissue Mechanics
+Name of the Course Musculoskeletal Anatomy and Soft Tissue Mechanics - Practical

-МРТ049

-3 credits

-80 hours
+Course Code MPT065

+Credit per Semester 1 credits

-• To impart detailed knowledge of anatomy and mechanics of the musculoskeletal system enabling students to discuss rationale of Physiotherapy management with respect to anatomical structures and pathomechanical dysfunction.
-To revise concepts related to general anatomy based on musculoskeletal system and soft tissue behaviour to injury and exercise Learning Outcomes • To revise the anatomical structure of the musculoskeletal system.
+Learning Outcomes To impart detailed knowledge of anatomy and mechanics of the musculoskeletal system enabling students to discuss rationale of Physiotherapy management with respect to anatomical structures and pathomechanical dysfunction.
+To revise concepts related to general anatomy based on musculoskeletal system and soft tissue Behaviour to injury and exercise To revise the anatomical structure of the musculoskeletal system.
 The student will be able to correlate structural impairment with functional impairment.
-To revise Basic Biomechanics of Upper Extremity, Lower extremity and Spine. • Pathomechanics: To be able to describe and interpret effects of injury and disease on working structure and function of bones, tendons and ligaments. • Practical/seminars : To be able to understand and apply the concepts of mechanical behaviour to dysfunctions and pathomechanial changes to soft tissues.
+To revise Basic Biomechanics of Upper Extremity, Lower extremity and Spine.
+Pathomechanics: To be able to describe and interpret effects of injury and disease on working structure and function of bones, tendons and ligaments.
+Practical/seminars : To be able to understand and apply the concepts of mechanical behaviour to dysfunctions and pathomechanical changes to soft tissues.

+Course Outcomes

+Y Student will be able to

+CO 1 The student w to injury.
+Student will be able to ill be able to identify & describe anatomical aspects of bones, tendons and ligaments as it relates

+to injury.

-Course Outcomes Student will be able to CO 1 The student will be able to identify & describe anatomical aspects of bones, tendons and ligaments as it relates to injury.
-CO 2 Application of knowledge of musculoskeletal system on functional impairment based on ICF model CO 3 To understand the Anatomical basis of various musculoskeletal conditions.
-CO 4 To identify and interpret general characteristics, material properties, appropriate constitutive model, and adaptation potential for tissue Expected Competencies : Student will be able to EC 1 Correlate the anatomical and mechanical changes to soft tissues with loading EC2 Examine the relationship between extent of soft tissue damage and mechanical dysfunctions EC3 Assess and interpret the clinical findings into mechanical terms L
+CO 4 To identify and interpret general characteristics, material properties, appropriate constitutive model, and adaptation potential for tissue Expected Competencies : Student will be able to EC 1 Correlate the anatomical and mechanical changes to soft tissues with loading EC2 Examine the relationship between extent of soft tissue damage and mechanical dysfunctions EC3 Assess and interpret the clinical findings into mechanical terms

 Unit Topics No. of Hrs.
-1 Systemic Anatomy Review of musculoskeletal anatomy of upper extremity, lower extremity and spine including their muscle actions and soft tissue relationships 15 2 Changes to musculoskeletal system occurring with growth ,ageing, injury and diseases 15 3 Material properties of bones, tendons and ligaments: Viscoelasticity, elastic properties, Stress, Strain, force and torque, muscle length tension relationships, factors affecting force production 20 4 Muscular System a.
+1 Systemic Anatomy Review of musculoskeletal anatomy of upper extremity, lower extremity and spine including their muscle actions and soft tissue relationships 5 2 Changes to musculoskeletal system occurring with growth ,ageing, injury and diseases 5 3 Material properties of bones, tendons and ligaments: Viscoelasticity, elastic properties, Stress, Strain, force and torque, muscle length tension relationships, factors affecting force production 5 4 Muscular System a.
 Muscle Fiber Arrangement b.
 Functional Characteristics of Muscle Tissue c.
 Length-Tension Relationship in Muscle Tissue d.
 Types of Muscle Contraction affecting force production e.
 Angle of Pull f.
-Kinetic Chains 15 5 Arthrokinematics- Regional biomechanics of upper extremity, lower extremity and Spine biomechanics a.
+Kinetic Chains 10 5 Arthrokinematics- Regional biomechanics of upper extremity, lower extremity and Spine biomechanics a.
 Osteokinematic Motion b.
 End Feel c.
 Arthrokinematic Motion d.
 Accessory Motion Terminology e.
 Joint Surface Shape f.
 Types of Arthrokinematic Motion g.
 Convex-Concave Law h.
 Joint Surface Positions (Joint Congruency) i.
-Accessory Motion Forces 15 Total 80
+Accessory Motion Forces 15 Practical/ Clinical- Surface anatomy Palpation of soft tissue &amp; Bony landmarks of Upper extremity Palpation of soft tissue &amp; Bony landmarks of Lower extremity Palpation of soft tissue &amp; Bony landmarks of spinal column Clinical and video graphic assessment of movement Movement assessment (ROM, flexibility and strength) in child, adult and elderly.
+40